-WHO WE ARE Who is providing this notice?
+Who We Are Who is providing this notice?
 Private Advisor Group, LLC, a registered investment advisor.
 Our affiliates include the following: PAG Holdings, LLC, PAG Financial, LLC, PAG Partnership Holdco, LLC, PAG Legacy Partners, LLC, and Private Advisor Network, LLC, but none of these entities provide our customers with financial services.
 Our investment advisor representatives maintain independent financial services practices that create records of the services that they provide.
 Some of our investment advisor representatives are also representatives or agents of other companies including LPL Financial, and insurance or banking companies.

-FACTS What does Private Advisor Group do with your personal information?
+Facts What does Private Advisor Group do with your personal information?
 How does Private Advisor Group protect my personal information?
 We are required by federal law to protect your confidential information from unauthorized access and use.
 We use administrative and technical methods to protect your information, including rules and procedures and computer safeguards.
 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
-Federal law also requires us to tell you how we collect, share, and protectyour personal information.
+Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
-We collect your personal information, for example, when you: How does Private Advisor Group collect my personal Open an accountApply for insuranceSeek advice about your investments Enter into an investment advisory agreementTellus about your investment or retirement portfolio information?
-We also collect information from others, such as when the custodian holding your assets is authorized by you to send us updates about your portfolio.
-The types of personal information we collect can include: What?
-Social Security NumberIncomeAssets Investment experienceAccount transactionsRetirement Assets How?
+We collect your personal information, for example, when you: How does Private Advisor Group collect my personal information?
+Open an account agreement Apply for insurance retirement Seek advice about your investments Enterintoaninvestmentadvisory Tellusaboutyourinvestmentor portfolio We also collect information from others, such as when the custodian holding your assets is authorized by you to send us updates about your portfolio.
+What?
+The types of personal information we collect can include: Social Security Number Investment experience Income Account transactions AssetsRetirement Assets How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information, the reasons Private Advisor Group chooses to share personal information and whether you can limit this sharing.
 Why can't I limit all sharing?
 Federal law gives you the right to limit only: Sharing for affiliates' everyday business purposes - information about your creditworthiness Affiliates from using your information to market to you Sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 See below for more on your rights under state law.

-REASONS WE CAN SHARE YOUR PERSONAL INFORMATION Does Private Advisor Group share?
+Reasons We Can Share Your Personal Information Does Private Advisor Group share?
 Can you limit this sharing?
 For our everyday business purposes, such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus.
 Yes No For our marketing purposes to offer products and services to you.
 No We don't share For joint marketing with other financial companies Yes No For nonaffiliates to market to you - for clients with accounts established with Private Advisor Group representatives at banks or credit unions No We don't share For nonaffiliates to market to you - for clients with accounts established with Private Advisor Group independent representatives.
 Yes Yes